Effectful Mealy Machines: Effectful Streams

 \subsection{Isolated-effectful streams}

+This section discusses a stronger notion of \kl{dinaturality} that can be imposed to \kl{effectful streams}.
+This stronger notion—\kl{isolated stream dinaturality}—represents a realistic assumption that the weaker notion misses: that, when running a stream, no other process will change the global state.

-\EffectfulStreams{}, unlike monoidal streams, can be quotiented by \dinaturality{} in two different ways: one corresponds to the assumption that effects are still open (e.g.~other process could affect the global state), one to the assumption that effects are closed (e.g.~the stream is isolated and it is the only one accessing global state).
-These assumptions modify the acceptable identifications.
+\kl{Effectful streams}, unlike monoidal streams \cite{monoidalstreams}, can be quotiented by \dinaturality{} in two different ways: one corresponds to the assumption that effects are still open (e.g.~other process could use the runtime), one to the assumption that effects are closed (e.g.~the runtime is isolated).
+These assumptions modify the acceptable quotienting: the former gives rise to coarser equivalence classes.

+Why not simply work with \kl{isolated streams}?
+While a better behaved notion of equality, it forces us to lose the compositional structure of streams: \kl{isolated effectful streams} do not form a category—indeed, the point of isolating them was to prevent their effects from composing—but only a strong profunctor, meaning that they can be composed only with non-effectful streams (\Cref{prop:isolatedprofunctor}).